-Artificial intelligence [AI] is not new – some techniques are more than a decade old.
+Artificial intelligence [AI] is not new – some techniques are more than decades old.
 Today, there are many shades of artificial intelligence, and we are able to apply these techniques to new data and workflows.
 Whilst new start-ups may have the advantage of easy access to software, they do not have the data stores that many large corporations have gathered over many years.
 Small AI software companies are seeking acquisition parties that have the right data set to extract the value from their development.

 As machine learning is rapidly accelerating our understanding of AI, and how it may be applied to solving real world problems, and creating new opportunities, AI and machine learning are merging into a sphere of ‘machine intelligence’.
 However, as I see machine learning as a background task to evolving AI, I will for the purpose of this article refer simply to AI, but with the understanding that machine learning is an integral part of AI evolution.